 10. Prep your own fruit and vegetables.
-Pre-assembled snacks can cost twice the amount of unprepped food.
+Pre-assembled snacks can cost twice as much as unprepped food.

-12. Use a bike to get around.
-It's a handy way to save on gas all while staying active.
-Notify your insurer that you're using your car less than you used to, and you could save even more.
+12. Use a bike to get around when possible.
+It's a handy way to save on gas while staying active.
+Notify your insurer that you're using your car less than you used to—you might get lower rates.

-13. Need a vehicle to get from place to place?
-Get a used car and you’ll avoid depreciation.
-And why not get a hybrid vehicle?
+13. If you need a vehicle, get a used car.
+You'll avoid depreciation.
+And why not get a hybrid or electric vehicle?
 You'll save on gas.

-14. Before you buy a car, use the CAA’s calculator to find a vehicle that costs less.
+14. Before you buy a car, use an online comparison tool to find cheaper options.

 15. To reduce your gas bill, take your foot off the pedal.
-Drive 100 km/h on the highway instead of 120 km/h to save on fuel by 20%, according to the CAA.
+Driving at 100 km/h on the highway uses 20% less gas than driving at 120 km/h.

 17. Consider renegotiating your contract.
-There’s so much competition in the field of telecommunications that sometimes, all you have to do is ask for a discount on your plans to get one.
-Shop around with your actual usage habits in mind, take a look at more affordable providers, or purchase a second-hand device.
+Sometimes all you have to do is ask for a discount.
+Shop around with your actual usage habits in mind, take a look at affordable providers or purchase a second-hand device.

-18. Group your Internet, telephone and TV services together.
+18. Bundle your Internet, phone and TV services together.
 This could help you save.

 19. Limit the amount of gifts on birthdays and during the holidays.
-Give handmade gifts or second-hand objects.
-It's good for your wallet and for the planet.
+Give hand-made gifts and second-hand items.
+It's good for your wallet—and for the planet!

 20. Purchase your children’s clothing from thrift stores.
 There are many second-hand stores with online platforms.
 You'll find long-lasting clothes for a fraction of the price.